Learnosity/learnosity-sdk-asp.net/readme.md

 ```

 ## Version
-You can find the latest version of the SDK as a self-contained ZIP file in the [GitHub Releases].
+You can find the latest version of the SDK as a self-contained ZIP file in the [GitHub Releases](https://github.com/Learnosity/learnosity-sdk-asp.net/releases).

 ## Examples